vf-jwright/MidLevelDevProject/README.md

 * Record your reasons for implementing the solution the way you did, struggles you faced and problems you overcame.
 * What shortcuts did you take that would be a bad practice in production?
 * What would you have done with more time?

+## Test It Out!!!
+(216) 297-7866
+Dial the number above to experience a working demo.